ey-al/academic-site/content/authors/admin/_index.md

 - Visitors
 ---

+Welcome!
+I am a PhD candidate in Political Science at the Massachusetts Institute of Technology (MIT).
+I study political violence, social media, and ethnic politics, with a focus on South Asia.
+My work uses survey experiments, relational interviews, and observational analyses of social media data.

+At MIT, I am affiliated with the GOV/LAB, Global Diversity Lab, and Security Studies Program.
+My research has been supported by Schmidt Futures' International Strategy Forum and various programs at MIT’s Center for International Studies.

-I am a PhD candidate in Political Science at the [Massachusetts Institute of Technology (MIT)](https://polisci.mit.edu/people/eyal-hanfling), concentrating in comparative politics and international relations.
-My research interests include political violence, ethnic conflict, and text-as-data, with a focus on South Asia.
-Prior to starting at MIT, I was a research assistant in the South Asia program at the Stimson Center.
-I graduated with a BA in Public Policy Studies and South Asian Languages & Civilizations from the University of Chicago.
-I am a recipient of the Critical Language Scholarship, National Security Language Initiative for Youth Scholarship, and NCAA All-Academic award.
+Prior to starting at MIT, I was a research assistant at the Stimson Center in Washington, DC.
+I graduated with a BA in Public Policy Studies and South Asian Languages & Civilizations from the University of Chicago, where I competed on the varsity cross country and track teams.
 I have advanced proficiency in Urdu and Hindi, and basic knowledge of Arabic, Hebrew, and Spanish<a rel="me" href="https://mastodon.social/@hanfling">.</a>

 <!---
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/vocalizer/1.0.0/vocalizer.min.js"></script>